tamsanh/kedro-introduction-tutorial/README.md

 #### Newly Minted Features for Further Study

-This new-found construct was introduced in kedro `0.16.5`, and is here to stay.
+This new-found construct was introduced since kedro `0.16.5`, and is here to stay.
 Hooks are now the canonical way of managing your pipeline and its state.

 The new object `KedroSession` was introduced in `0.17.0`, and it manages the entirety of pipeline state, across multiple